-SVQ 1 in Customer Service at SCQF level 4 (GA38 21)
+SVQ 1 Customer Service at SCQF level 4 (GL0E 21)

-To achieve a level 1 qualification you must complete five Units, of which:
+To achieve this qualification you must complete five Units, of which:

-- 1 Two Units must be completed from Group A: Mandatory Core Units. - 2 One Unit must be selected from Group B: Optional Units. - 3 One Unit must be selected from Group C: Optional Units. - 4 One Unit must be selected from Group D: Optional Units. - 5 At least three Units must be at SCQF level 4.
+- 1 Two Units must be completed from Group A: Mandatory Core Units. - 2 One Unit must be selected from Group B: Optional Units. - 3 One Unit must be selected from Group C: Optional Units. - 4 One Unit must be selected from Group D: Optional Units.